 The first logo of D.C.
 United features a Norman shield.
 The heraldic element is triangular with smoothly curving sides.
 The red surface has a black outline.
 There is a framed team nickname on top.
 Dark letters outstand on the white background.
 The words are written uppercase without spaces: the dots are the only thing that separates “D.C.United”.
 The typeface is antique; it looks elegant due to the squiggles and contrast between thin and thick lines.

 A bald eagle – the national bird of the USA – takes most of the shield, representing strength and speed.
 The eagle is facing right, and his wings are wide open.
 Six schematic feathers (three of each side) point downwards.
 There are three white stars with a black outline under them.
 There’s also a soccer ball in the center of each pentagonal figure.
 They represent the region’s three jurisdictions.

 1998 – 2015

-The color scheme of DC United logo remained the same, however, designers drew a white line between the red surface and black outline.
+The color scheme of the DC United logo remained the same; however, designers drew a white line between the red surface and black outline.
 The same line outlines the eagle.
 Eagle’s head is disproportionately small and turned to the left.
-The wings are spread like on the previous logo, only the feathers point sideward.
+The wings are spread like on the previous logo; only the feathers point sideward.
 Three pointy triangles in the tail and red eyes speak for aggression.

 2016 – present

 In 2013, United conducted thorough market research on the current state of the brand.
 The research pointed to the need for modernization to reflect the growth of the sport and the league in the United States.
 The current brand did not adequately represent the United community.
-The DC United emblem got the new look, but the previous concept didn’t change: it was kept as a tradition of D.C.
-United.
+The DC United emblem got the new look, but the previous concept didn’t change: it was kept as a D.C.
+United tradition.